HaraldR42/modbus2mqtt_2/doc/config.md

 # Configuration of modbus2mqtt_2

-modbus2mqtt_2 supports two basic variants of configuration:
+*modbus2mqtt_2* supports two basic variants of configuration.

-## 1. Commandline + .csv file
+## Commandline + .csv file

-This is the original way of `spicierModbus2mqtt`.
+This is the original way of *spicierModbus2mqtt*.
 It is still supported, but doesn't offer all features, especially on HASS integration.<br>
-Not recommended.<br>
+Not recommended any longer.<br>
-> Please note: Some configuration options changed from spicierModbus2mqtt.
+> Please note: Some configuration options changed from *spicierModbus2mqtt*.
 Also some of the defaults.
 Please review your commandline when using this variant

 ### Commandline options
     -h, --help            show this help message and exit